ItaiAxelrad/remote-sensing/posts/raster-classification.md

 # reset plotting window
 ```

 We have successfully removed all island pixels from the forest mask using the `clump()` function.
-We can adjust our sieve criteria to only directly adjacent (NESW) neighbours: the so-called Rook's Case.
+We can adjust our sieve criteria to only directly adjacent (NESW) neighbors: the so-called Rook's Case.
 To accomplish this, simply repeat the code above, but supply the argument directions=4 when calling `clump()`.

 We could take this approach further and apply a minimum mapping unit (MMU) to our forest mask.

-We can adjust the above sieve to remove all forest pixels with area below 0.5 hectares by using the count column of this frequency table to select clump IDs with 5.55 pixels (see computation below).
+We can adjust the above sieve to remove all forest pixels with areas below 0.5 hectares by using the count column of this frequency table to select clump IDs with 5.55 pixels (see computation below).

   0.5 hectares = 1⁄2*(10,000 m2) = 5,000 m2
   1 px = 30m*30m = 900 m2